numpy/numpy/doc/source/user/basics.interoperability.rst

  >>> def f(x):
  ...     return np.mean(np.exp(x))

+Note that `np.exp` is a :ref:`ufunc <ufuncs-basics>`, which means that it operates on ndarrays in an element-by-element fashion.
+On the other hand, `np.mean` operates along one of the array's axes.

-We can apply it to a NumPy ndarray object directly:
+We can apply ``f`` to a NumPy ndarray object directly:

  >>> x = np.array([1, 2, 3, 4])
  >>> f(x)